CypherousSkies/Ravoz/Rāvòtipábàbpi'ádi/Main Grammar Doc/Writing.md

 # Writing System
 ## Glyphs
 Glyphs are constructed around a tone-vowel pair, which determines the function domain of that root.
+(The rules for combining glyphs are discussed in [[Grammar#Non-Linear "Grammar"]])

 type | triangle (i) | circle (a) | irregular (o) -|-|-|-